 The share of domestic natural gas production in recent years covers domestic annual consumption of about 2%.
-The average annual production volume has long been maintained at the level of 120-150 million m, from 2010 to 2015 it stabilized at values of around 200 million m per year.
-After that, it ranged from less than 170-180 million m and in 2019 it fell to 146 million m and the decline continued to 138 million m in 2020.
+The average annual production volume has long been maintained at the level of 120-150 million m3, from 2010 to 2015 it stabilized at values of around 200 million m3 per year.
+After that, it ranged from less than 170-180 million m3 and in 2019 it fell to 146 million m3.
+Czech gas production in 2021 reached 153 million m3.
 The reason for the decline in extraction was mainly the worldwide decline in prices.
 The most significant accumulations of natural gas in South Moravia are tied to the Carpathian foredeep region and South-East slopes of the Bohemian Massif.
 These deposits are often associated with crude oil.
 In northern Moravia, Carboniferous natural gas deposits (coal mine methane - CMM) mined from closed underground bituminous coal mines in the Czech part of the Upper Silesian Basin (so-called degassing of coal seams) are of the greatest importance.

 Bituminous coal is an important Czech energy and metallurgical raw material.
 Although its share is constantly declining slightly, it still produces around 6% of domestic electricity and 13.5% of heat.
 Gross annual bituminous coal mining in the Czech Republic has been a long time (from 1973 to 1990) relatively stable and ranged between 33 and 38 million tons, with a record in 1975, when 38.6 million tons of bituminous coal were mined.
 In this period, disposable (and similarly saleable) mine production was around 28 million tons per year, and in the case of the Upper Silesian Basin it accounted for between 75 and 80% of gross extraction.
 Bituminous coal mining in the Czech Republic has had a declining trend since 1990.
-From 2013, the consequences of the decline in world prices of steam coal began to manifest themselves, and mining gradually fell to almost 2 million tons in 2020.
+From 2013, the consequences of the decline in world prices of steam coal began to manifest themselves, and mining gradually fell to 1.861 million tons in 2020.
+In 2021 reached the bituminous coal production 2.008 millions ton.
 Saleable output is always somewhat different from the decline in coal reserves.
 Higher saleable output is related to the processing and sale of coal from dumping grounds, washery plants, etc., on the contrary, lower sales production reflected a decrease in interest in bituminous coal on the market and thus a part of mined raw material was deposited in dumping grounds.
 Roughly half (over 46%) of the coal mined in the Czech part of the Upper Silesian Basin is coking coal, and slightly less is steam coal.
 The remaining 7% is PCI (pulverized coal injection) coal, which is mainly used in iron processing.
-Buminous coal is currently mined only in the Czech part of the Upper Silesian Basin.
+Btuminous coal is currently mined only in the Czech part of the Upper Silesian Basin.